-(4) The imprisonment which the Court imposes in default of payment of a fine or in default of community service may be of any description to which the offender might have been sentenced for the offence.
+(4) The imprisonment which the Court imposes in default of payment of a fine or indefault of community service may be of any description to which the offender might have been sentenced for the offence.

-(5) If the offence is punishable with fine or community service, the imprisonment which the Court imposes in default of payment of the fine or in default of community service shall be simple, and the term for which the Court directs the offender to be imprisoned, in default of payment of fine or in default of community service, shall not exceed for any term
+(5) If the offence is punishable with fine or community service, the imprisonment which the Court imposes in default of payment of the fine or in default of community service shall be simple, and the term for which the Court directs the offender to be imprisoned, in default of payment of fine or in default of community service, shall not exceed,-

-(a) two months when the amount of the fine shall not exceed five thousand rupees; and
+(a) two months when the amount of the fine does not exceed five thousand rupees;

-(b) four months when the amount of the fine shall not exceed ten thousand rupees, and for any term not exceeding one year in any other case.
+(b) four months when the amount of the fine does not exceed ten thousand rupees; and

+(c) one year in any other case.